 A mom, a daughter, a table, and a dream.

 Gaetane Austin founded Pure Fiji at her kitchen table in 1996 along with her daughter and co-owner Andree, according to Jan Dunlop who also serves as a family friend of the Austins.
 “Andree had a flair for product design and Gaetane had a good business background.”
-They put their heads together and started a company that focused on making amazing soap products for the local market before expanding to manufacture lotions and oils.
-Pure Fiji now offers a full line of all-natural bath and body care products in an environmentally friendly and socially responsible way.
+They put their heads together and started a company that focused on making award winning soap products for the local market before expanding to manufacture lotions and oils.
+Pure Fiji now offers a full line of all-natural bath and body care products in an environmentally friendly and responsible way.

 Focus on Community